 - ModelD3 2001

 You didn’t think we’d leave you hanging, did you?
-We showed you the ten best skateboard shoes for men, but now it’s time to talk about what makes them tick.
-Keep reading to figure out what we’ve done to make this selection, as well as information on cleaning and caring for your skate shoes.
+We showed you the best skateboard shoes, but now it’s time to talk about what makes them the best.
+Keep reading to figure out what we focused on to make this selection, as well as information on cleaning and caring for your skate shoes.

 Materials - You’re going to run into a lot of leather and synthetic materials.
 That’s a good thing: it’s what these skateboard shoe companies should be aiming for.
-High durability materials hold up against wipeouts and incorrect footing.
+These are the most durable materials that hold up against wipeouts and incorrect footing.
 If your skate shoes develop some battle scars, that’s awesome, just so long as those scars don’t tear through the material entirely.

 Stitching - Ever paid attention to the stitching on your shoes before?
 You will now.
 You can easily spot shoddy stitch work on a pair of inexpensive department store kicks, and the even, thorough stitches of a prime skate shoe.
 It seems insignificant, but if they can’t get the stitches down (you know, the things holding your shoes together), then what else did they skimp out on that you can’t see?

-Sole Type - You’re going to withstand some impacts, at least more than an average Joe would while just walking around.
-Your board can be brutal on your feet, which is why you’ll see a lot of rubber insoles on most of these shoes.
-They give you shock absorption, while also keeping your heel nice and comfortable at the same time.
+Sole type - Your shoes are going to withstand some impacts, at least more than an average Joe would while just walking around.
+Your board can be brutal on your feet, as is concrete, which is why you’ll see a lot of rubber soles on most of these shoes.
+They give you shock absorption, while also keeping your heel support to keep it nice and comfortable at the same time.

-Fit - Buying shoes online always have that one fear: what if they don’t fit?
-Because of their unique design, skate shoes have a bit more room to swim than traditional sneakers, so even if you’re half-a-size off, you should still be good to go.
-Most of these brands have had enough item returns that they’ve ironed-out the sizing charts.
+Fit - Buying shoes online always comes with at least one fear: what if they don’t fit?
+Because of their unique design, skate shoes have a bit more room to swim than traditional sneakers, so even if you’re half a size off, you should still be good to go.
+Most of these brands have had enough item returns that they’ve ironed out the sizing charts.

-High-Cut - The old-school Converse look that everyone rocked in 90’s punk rock.
-You remember, right?
+High-Cut - The old-school Converse look that everyone rocked in the 90’s punk rock scene, myself included.
 High-cut or high-top sneakers give you less mobility around your ankles, but also provide you with more coverage in case of a nasty spill.
+They provide some ankle support but it's minimal.
 Yeah, you have socks, but cotton thread versus leather colliding with pavement?
 Give me a break.